 “Lumi offers true degustation fine dining with a variety of meat, seafood and vegetarian dishes.
 Every plate of food was delicious with knowledgeable and friendly service staff and some interesting wine pairings.”O9719UNbarbaral (TripAdvisor)

-The best Australian cuisine
+The best Australian cuisine in Sydney

 16 Foster St, Surry Hills – $$$

-Nomad offers fine dining in one of the best restaurant venues we’ve come across.
+Nomad offers fine dining in one of the best restaurant venues we’ve come across in Sydney.
 Effortlessly cool and fresh-looking, the venue is one you’ll want to spend considerable time in.
 The food on offer is inspired by the team’s travels through Spain, Morocco, and the Middle East, and is cooked with fire and smoke.
 Plus, the wine list has been curated to highlight the very best of Australian wine, all of which pair beautifully with Nomad’s delicious dishes.

 “Unmissable experience! excellent food perfectly prepared and impeccably presented. nice cozy atmosphere and great service.”Y2299WUrobertot (TripAdvisor)